pthorkan/Rock-Paper-Scissors/README.md

     * Ran code through W3C code validator check and corrected all errors.
 * CSS
     * Ran code though W3C CSS code validator and corrected all errors.
+* JavaScript
+    * Ran code though W3C JShint validator and corrected all errors, mainly missing semi-colons.
+    * Produced the following metrics:
+        * There are 19 functions in this file.
+        * Function with the largest signature take 1 arguments, while the median is 0.
+        * Largest function has 15 statements in it, while the median is 8.
+        * The most complex function has a cyclomatic complexity value of 6 while the median is 2.
+    * One warning was produced:
+        * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.       (appendUserSelection, randomChoice, oneClick, appendSelection, tie, rockArray, paperArray, scissorsArray, lizardArray, spockArray).
+        * Will take warning on board for future JavaScript functions.

 * Lighthouse
     * Ran the code through Lighthouse in google dev tools and added aria-labels to the button selections to increase accessibility as per the recommendations.

         * Easy game Lighthouse Score

 <img src="/workspace/Rock-Paper-Scissors/assets/Images/index Lighthouse.jpg" width="500">

     * Hard game Lighthouse Score

 <img src="/workspace/Rock-Paper-Scissors/assets/Images/hard game lighthouse.jpg" width="500">